module-federation/vite/README.md

 # Vite/Rollup plugin for Module Federation

-## Thanks 🤝

-Big thanks to:

-[Manfred Steyer](https://twitter.com/manfredsteyer), Speaker, Trainer, Consultant and Author with focus on Angular.
-Google Developer Expert (GDE) and Microsoft MVP.

-who collaborate with me to make this possible.

 ## Reason why 🤔

 [Microservices](https://martinfowler.com/articles/microservices.html) nowadays is a well-known concept and maybe you are using it in your current company.